matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-19-day_057_metasploit.md

 ### 3. **What is Metasploit?**

+Hear the interview on Darknet Diaries with HD Moore [here](https://darknetdiaries.com/transcript/114/)

-Metasploit was created in the early 2000's by HD Moore who was working as a security analyst performing assessments and penetration tests for organizations.
-He needed a tool that offered organization and quick retrieval of exploits, payloads and techniques.
+Metasploit was created in the early 2000s by HD Moore who was working as a security analyst performing assessments and penetration tests for organizations.
+He needed a tool that offered organization and quick retrieval of exploits, payloads, and techniques.
 He created Metasploit to aid him during testing to save time and create a one stop shop for attacks.

 Today in 2022 Metasploit is still a major tool used by security researchers globally.
 It has adapted, been upgraded, became purchased, closed source, and then open source in the past 20 years.
-Today rapid7 offers two options for using metasploit, the free and open source option and a pro version with additional features.
+Today rapid7 offers two options for using Metasploit, the free and open source option and a pro version with additional features.

 ---

 ### 4. **Why use Metasploit?**

-Security researchers and penetration testers can rely on Metasploit as a all-in-one tool for performing attacks, analysis and research on infrastructure, networks and systems they manage.
+Security researchers and penetration testers can rely on Metasploit as an all-in-one tool for performing attacks, analysis, and research on infrastructure, networks, and systems they manage.

 ---